 President and Vice Presidents

 Read about Julie Barratt (President), Terenja Humphries (Chair) and our Honorary Vice Presidents.

-As President, Julie plays central role as an ambassador for CIEH by promoting the environmental health profession and commenting on the relevant topical issues of the day.
+As President, Julie plays a central role as an ambassador for CIEH by promoting the environmental health profession and commenting on the relevant topical issues of the day.

 As Chair, Terenja oversees the delivery of CIEH’s strategy and ensure that our institutional remit to protect the public will continue to be fulfilled.